thilina27/zapauthentication/README.md

 # zapauthentication
 Jenkins zaproxy plugin , modify for use authentication

-Recomend use <a href= 'https://github.com/zaproxy/zaproxy/wiki/Downloads#zap-weekly'>ZAP weekly release</a>
+Recomend use <a href= 'https://github.com/zaproxy/zaproxy/wiki/Downloads#zap-weekly'>ZAP weekly release</a> or Build From Source

+** Fully tested with source build